ricardobaumann/spring_blog_api/README.md

 1. As a user, I want to create my own posts.
 The post should contain a title (string, 100 characters maximum), content (string, 1000 characters maximum) and a category (string, 50 characters).
 All fields are required, and the post must be assigned to an id.
 2. As a user, I want to access a paginated list of my posts.
 3. As a user, I want to authenticate myself to have access to my posts, so no other user will be able to modify my content.
+5. As a user, I want to create comments on other posts
+5. As a non registered user, I want to have read-only access to another user's posts and comments.
+6. As a user, I want to be able to remove my own posts, and be to only on able to do it.
+7. As a user, I want to remove comments from my posts, and be the only one able to do it.